yalue/cuda_scheduling_examiner_mirror/README.md

 {
   "scenario_name": "<Scenario name>",
   "benchmark_name": "<benchmark name>",
-  "thread_count": <thread count>,
+  "label": "<this benchmark's label, if given in the config>", "thread_count": <thread count>,
   "block_count": <block count>,
   "max_resident_threads": <The maximum number of threads that can be assigned